claiireyu/medihelper/README.md

 cp env.template .env
 ```

-Edit `.env` with your configuration:
+Edit `.env` with your configuration (the template includes all required fields):
 ```env
 # Database Configuration
 DB_USER=your_db_user